kenwelsh/Tanzania_Water_Pump/README.md

 We have used SQLite Database for data storage.
 Tableau Dashboard along with Google slide is used to display and presentation purposes.

 ## Machine Learning
-Python and Jupyter Notebook are used for ETL and machine learning.
+Python and Jupyter notebook are used for ETL and machine learning.
 The active workbook is **machinelearning_supervised_segment2.ipynb**.

 ### Description of preliminary data preprocessing and Description of preliminary feature engineering and preliminary feature selection, including the decision-making process
 There was a multitude of data cleaning and transforming prior to compiling and fitting the model.